cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Inputs:
 - pkS, server public key (n, e)
-- msg, message to be signed, an byte string
+- msg, message to be signed, a byte string
-- blind_sig, signed and blinded element, an byte string of length kLenInBytes
+- blind_sig, signed and blinded element, a byte string of length kLenInBytes
 - inv, inverse of the blind, an integer

 Outputs:
-- sig, an byte string of length kLenInBytes
+- sig, a byte string of length kLenInBytes

 Errors:
 - "invalid signature": Raised when the signature is invalid